-In this azure tutorial, we will discuss how to fix the error, Microsoft.Azure.WebJobs.Host: Cannot bind parameter ‘name’ to type String.
-This error I got while running an Azure function using the Visual Studio 2019 in my local machine.
+This Azure tutorial will discuss how to fix the error, Microsoft.Azure.WebJobs.Host: Cannot bind parameter ‘name’ to type String.
+I got it while running an Azure function using Visual Studio 2019 on my local machine.

 Table of Contents

-Recently, I was trying to run my HTTP triggered Azure Function, I got the error Microsoft.Azure.WebJobs.Host: Cannot bind parameter ‘name’ to type String.
+I was trying to run my HTTP-triggered Azure Function recently and got the error Microsoft.Azure.WebJobs.Host: Cannot bind parameter ‘name’ to type String.

 public static class Function1